CluelessBiker/project4-print-statements/README.md

 - Python files passed through [PEP8 Online](http://pep8online.com/) with no issues found.

 - Tested the site opens in Brave, Chrome & Safari without issues.
-- All links open to external pages as intended.
+- All social links open to external pages as intended.

 ### Unfixed Bugs